pondevelopment/guidelines-git-branching/README.md

 **4. Documentation Branches:** Are used for writing, updating, or correcting documentation.
 Use the prefix `docs/`.
 For example, `docs/okta-setup`.

+**5. Chore Branches:** Are used for maintenance tasks, build processes, or other non-user-facing changes.
+Use the prefix `chore/`.
+For example, `chore/update-okta-dependencies`.

 ### Squashing or merging

 Merging is preferred (merging "unless" policy)